LasseHjorth/hpc-toolkit/modules/network/pre-existing-subnetwork/README.md

 This module is inspired by pre-existing-vpc, but is changed with the objective of supporting Shared VPCs.

-The module outputs are aligned with the [vpc module][vpc] so that it can be used as a drop-in substitute when a VPC already exists.
+For example, the blueprint below discovers the referred to subnetwork.

-For example, the blueprint below discovers the "default" global network and the "default" regional subnetwork in us-central1.
-With the `use` keyword, the [vm-instance] module accepts the `network_self_link` and `subnetwork_self_link` input variables that uniquely identify the network and subnetwork in which the VM will be created.
+With the `use` keyword, the [vm-instance] module accepts the `subnetwork_self_link` input variables that uniquely identify the subnetwork in which the VM will be created.

 [vpc]: ../vpc/README.md
 [vm-instance]: ../../compute/vm-instance/README.md